-The Company has entered into employment agreements containing change in control provisions with each Named Executive Officer (other than Mr. Baratelli and Ms. Luckfield).
-Pursuant to these agreements, if a Named Executive Officer's employment is terminated following a change of control (other than termination by the Company for cause or by reason of death or disability) or if the executive terminates his employment in certain circumstances defined in the agreement which constitute "good reason", in addition to the benefits listed under the heading "Payments Made Upon Termination", then the Named Executive Officer will receive the following additional benefits:
+Pursuant to the terms of the Company's employment agreement with Mr. Kanders, if Mr. Kander's employment with the Company is terminated following a change of control (other than termination by the Company for cause or by reason of death or disability) or if he terminates his employment in certain circumstances defined in the agreement which constitute "good reason", then Mr. Kanders will receive the following benefits:

-- All stock options and restricted stock held by the Named Executive Officer will automatically vest become exercisable and lockup provisions will be released; - With respect to Mr. Kanders, in the event of a change in control which results in an involuntary or voluntary termination, he will continue to receive his base compensation, in accordance with Clarus' normal payroll practices, for a period of 24 months after the effective date of such termination.
+- All stock options and restricted stock held by Mr. Kanders will automatically vest and become exercisable and lockup provisions will be released; and - In the event of a change in control which results in Mr. Kander's involuntary or voluntary termination, he will continue to receive his base compensation, in accordance with Clarus' normal payroll practices, for a period of 24 months after the effective date of such termination.

-Generally, pursuant to the agreements, a change of control is deemed to occur in the event that:
+Pursuant to Mr. Kanders' employment agreement, a change of control is deemed to occur in the event that:

-- the current members of the Board cease to constitute a majority of the Board; - the Company shall have been sold by either (i) a sale of all or substantially all its assets, or (ii) a merger or consolidation, other than any merger or consolidation pursuant to which the Company acquires another entity, or (iii) a tender offer, whether solicited or unsolicited; or - any party, other than the Company, is or becomes the "beneficial owner" (as defined in the Exchange Act), directly or indirectly, of voting securities representing 50% or more of the total voting power of the Company.
+- the current members of the Board cease to constitute a majority of the Board; or - the Company shall have been sold by either (i) a sale of all or substantially all its assets, or (ii) a merger or consolidation, other than any merger or consolidation pursuant to which the Company acquires another entity, or (iii) a tender offer, whether solicited or unsolicited; or any party, other than the Company, is or becomes the "beneficial owner" (as defined in the Exchange Act), directly or indirectly, of voting securities representing 50% or more of the total voting power of the Company.